 The standard is based on the number of bedrooms required for each household allowing for age/sex/marital status/composition & relationship.
-This is set out in Table 2
+This is set out in Table 2 unpaired young person aged 10-20 cannot share a room with a child of the opposite sex who is under the age of 10.

-Age and sex of household members Number of bedrooms An adult couple 1 bedroom A person over 21 1 bedroom 2 young persons 10-20 years of the same sex 1 bedroom 1 child under 10 yrs & 1 young person under 20 of the same sex 1 bedroom 1 or 2 children under 10 yrs (not necessarily of same sex) 1 bedroom Any unpaired young persons 10-20 yrs or unpaired children 1 bedroom under 10
+TUDIO E Age and sex of household members Number of bedrooms Note: An adult couple 1 bedroom An A person over 21 1 bedroom 2 young persons 10-20 years of the same sex 1 bedroom 1 child under 10 yrs & 1 young person under 20 of the same sex 1 bedroom 1 or 2 children under 10 yrs (not necessarily of same sex) 1 bedroom Any unpaired young persons 10-20 yrs or unpaired children 1 bedroom under 10